Why We Love It

 Typical Work Schedule

 Most farmers and farm managers work at least full-time hours, though it’s not uncommon in this career to work overtime.
 Many work from sunrise to sunset, especially during harvesting seasons.
 Those who operate crop farms may work longer hours during the planting and harvesting season and fewer hours in winter, though they spend time in non-growing seasons planning for the upcoming year.

 Farmer and Farm Manager Specializations

 - Farmers generally specialize in growing crops and oversee operations on small, mid-sized, and family-operated farms.

 - Farm or agricultural managers oversee operations on farms or lands owned by other individuals, particularly on farms owned by food distribution companies.

 - Ranchers generally specialize in livestock farms and may keep dairy cows, food cows, horses, sheep, chickens, and other animals who produce sellable materials or can be sold to butchers.

 Most farmers and farm managers are self-employed.
 Those who aren’t self-employed typically work for farmers, farm managers, or food distribution companies as farmhands or agricultural workers.

-Can I Become a Farmer or Farm Manager?
+How To Become a Farmer or Farm Manager

 Farmer or Farm Manager Salary Data